When is the Best Time to Visit the Egyptian Pyramids in 2026?

 9. The City Of The Dead at Zawiyet el-Mayyiteen

 Zawiyyet al-Mayyiteen is one of the largest cemeteries in the world.
-The cemetery is outside the city of Minya and is stretched over kilometers.
+The cemetery is located outside the city of Minya and spans several kilometers.
 It comprises rows of conical domes.
 Both Muslims and Christians use the burial ground.

 Khan El-Khalili Bazaar is a famous place for eye-catching souvenirs and gift items that reflect Egypt’s unique traditions and cultural heritage.
 Since the fourteenth century, this place has maintained its identity as the most authentic souk in Cairo.
 While shopping, tourists can enjoy a warm Arabic coffee from the famous cafe ‘Fishawi.’